demeter-project/demeter-be/README.md

 The app also consumes two external APIs and consolidates the data to be consumed by our front end:

-- Weather information for a user's garden is provided by consuming the [NOAA Weather API](https://www.noaa.gov/)
+- Weather information for a user's garden is provided by consuming the [OpenWeatherMap API](https://openweathermap.org/)
 - USDA Plant Hardiness Zones are provided by https://phzmapi.org/ which is an API provided by Oregon State PRISM Climate Group

 ---